The origins of Halloween

 They purchased a selection of film props, added some eccentricities of their own such as a phalanx of Aztec warriors on rollerblades, and the following year tens of thousands of visitors turned out to watch the Mexico City’s first James Bond inspired Day of The Dead parade.

-Nothing stands still, including how the world celebrates Halloween.
-As Enrique de la Madrid, Mexico’s Tourism Secretary put it, “Day of the Dead is always something that is celebrated in Mexico City, though in a more serious way.
+As Enrique de la Madrid, Mexico’s Tourism Secretary put it, “Day of the Dead is always something that was always celebrated in Mexico City, though in a more serious way.
 It’s a deeply rooted tradition.
-But what we decided to do is … have a festival.”
+All what we decided to do is … add a festival.”